maldr0w/dev-UA/README.md

 - Mapped geographic coordinate system of the north pole (using cartopy) to display sea ice and later pathing for routes along the Northeast Passage

 	<img src="https://github.com/maldr0w/dev-UA/assets/74768806/fa8c266e-68c0-4f42-8f04-790ed1f4b96f" width="500">

+- Further, I want to map the data values onto a grid that I can apply the A* algorithm on
+	- It's more convenient to work with a grid in meters rather than degrees as A* operates in continuous space with metric distance function.
+	- thus I transform latitude longitude to a map projection that preserves distances. (center of north pole)

 ---